ranous/Alpaca4J/README.md

 drivers.
 The `alpaca-server-test` module provides a foundational implementation of test devices within a server framework.

-These sub-modules are great tools for experimentation and learning.
+These submodules are great tools for experimentation and learning.
 Developers can use them as references or templates to accelerate their implementation process.

 ## Features